 Hammarskjold is proud to be a partner in the Centre DELF-DALF du Nord Ouest Ontario (Accredited Testing Centre) providing the opportunity for our Grade 12 students, upon successful completion of the DELF scolaire test, to obtain an internationally-recognized DELF certificate.

 Exchange programs through ISE Ontario are available to further enhance language proficiency skills.
+For details, visit iseontario.on.ca

 Advanced Placement